jamesgarriss/brendenhoff-thistlefoot/character-sheet.md

 Halfling Nimbleness - You can move through the space of any creature that is of a size larger than yours.

 Naturally Stealthy - You can attempt to hide even when you are obscured only by a creature that is at least one size larger than you.

+Alert - +5 to init, can't be surprised when conscious, and others don't gain advantage when attacking me b/c they are unseen.